Quick Answer: How do you truly embrace your imperfections?

 You pretend to like kale.

-If you have something slightly offensive (but highly accurate) to say, say it.
+Stop filtering your laugh.
+Stop softening your opinions.
+At Cucumber Dog, our unapologetically rude and funny designs thrive on this exact principle.
+If you have something slightly offensive, but highly accurate, to say, say it.
 Better yet, sip your morning brew from one of our delightfully rude mugs while you maintain intense eye contact with the person annoying you.
-The world needs more realness and significantly less fake politeness.

 Lesson 2: The Gravity of the Glitch (Why Hustle Culture is Bollocks)